Liverpool John Moore University – Solar Water HeatingHarry

 Having worked with Lochinvar in the past and always found its products to be reliable, efficient and cost effective, its integrated solar water heating solution was our first choice.”

-The integrated solution included the Lochinvar LSP20+flat plate solar collectors; these feed the HSV Thermal Store which, in turn, provides pre-heated water to the EcoShieldtM gas-fired condensing water heater.
+The integrated solution included the Lochinvar LSP20+flat plate solar water heating collectors; these feed the HSV Thermal Store which, in turn, provides pre-heated water to the EcoShieldtM gas-fired condensing water heater.

 The Lochinvar HSV Thermal Store is able to combine multiple heat sources for the generation of pre-heated water for DHW supply.
 DHW storage within the Lochinvar HSV is minimal and under normal operating conditions its basic design will not allow the build-up of legionella bacteria. unlike other renewable preheat systems, the HSV does not require a pasteurisation regime, which can be a highly energy intensive process.